 Three is seen as the perfect number to achieve harmony, which alludes to these drinks being well balanced.
 Make no mistake, these three ingredient cocktails will not be boring.
-They are usually composed of a base spirit, a liqueur, and a citrus, sweet, or bitter element, each one has the perfect trifecta of ingredients.
+Typically composed of a base spirit, a liqueur, and a citrus, sweet, or bitter element, each one has the perfect trifecta of ingredients.

 Created in honor of the 1880s musical, the Adonis that achieved a 500 show milestone for its time.
 It has a brilliant combination of dry and sweet flavors with a dash of citrus.
 This three ingredient cocktail is well balanced and slightly wine forward.
 Its sherry base combined with sweet vermouth and orange bitters makes it a low-proof, easy drinking cocktail.

 Another easy drinking sherry cocktail, the Bamboo, swaps out the sweet vermouth for dry vermouth.

 The Old Pal is one of many historic cocktails by Scottish-born Harry MacElhone, the proprietor of Harry’s New York Bar in Paris, France.
 He created this drink in the 1920s for William “Sparrow” Robinson, a sports editor for the New York Herald in Paris.
 It’s a three ingredient cocktail with rye whiskey, Campari, and dry vermouth.
 It is essentially a drier version of the Boulevardier, which was also invented by MacElhone.

 Dating back to the late 19th century, the Horse’s Neck is identifiable by its long curly lemon peel.
 It was first served with just ginger beer and bitters, in 1910 the brandy “kick” was added.
 The drink can also be found using bourbon instead of brandy.